 9. Incorporate probiotics

 Probiotics (healthy bacteria) regulate and restore your intestines’ natural balance.
 Studies have shown they can help protect the body from heavy metals, free radicals, and dangerous bacteria [source].

 10. Enemas are not the enemy

 Okay, this probably does not sound appealing, but enemas are a good way to naturally remove waste from the colon, especially in functional bowel disorders like constipation and irritable bowel syndrome [source].

-For more information on how to do a home enema properly, click here.
+Check with your doctor to see if performing a home enema is right for you.
 Alternatively, you can find a local colon hydrotherapist and get a colonic pre- and post-detox to clean out any toxic build-up.